 When detailing how to build a feature, PMs must make sure a lot of decisions are made.
 In our interviews with over 300 PMs, we saw that the best of them handle this without becoming overwhelmed by properly framing and following up on these decisions.

-Originally intended for developing physical products, Double Diamond model has recently started gaining popularity in software development, for good reason.
+Originally intended for developing physical products, the Double Diamond is a framework that has recently started gaining popularity in software development for helping product managers with design thinking.

 Both roadmaps and user story maps lack feature details.
 This is where the need for a separate feature refinement document comes into play.